Indian Rebellion of 1857: The Bengal Army

 Each of the three "Presidencies" into which the East India Company divided India for administrative purposes maintained its own army.
 Of these, the Army of the Bengal Presidency was the largest.
 Unlike the other two presidency armies, it recruited heavily from among high-status Hindus and comparatively wealthy Muslims.
-Muslims formed a larger percentage of the 18 irregular cavalry units, while Hindus were mainly found in the 84 regular infantry and cavalry regiments.
-About 75% of the cavalry was composed of Indian Muslims, while roughly 80% of the infantry consisted of Hindus.
+Muslims formed a larger percentage of the 18 irregular cavalry units.
+Hindus were mainly found in the 84 regular infantry and cavalry regiments.
+About 75% of the cavalry was composed of Indian Muslims.
+Roughly 80% of the infantry consisted of Hindus.

 During the early years of Company rule, authorities tolerated and even encouraged the social and religious practices of their recruits.
-The Bengal Army’s regular infantry was drawn almost exclusively from the landowning Rajput and Brahmin communities of Bihar and Oudh, collectively known as Purbiyas.
+The Bengal Army's regular infantry was drawn almost exclusively from the landowning Rajput and Brahmin communities of Bihar and Oudh, collectively known as Purbiyas.
 From the 1840s onward, administrative reforms introduced in Calcutta began to erode many of these long-standing privileges.
 Having grown accustomed to high social and ritual standing, the sepoys became increasingly sensitive to policies or actions they perceived as threatening their religious purity or social status.

 The sepoys also grew dissatisfied with other aspects of army life.
 Pay was relatively low, and following the annexations of Oudh and the Punjab, soldiers no longer received extra allowances (batta or bhatta) for service there, as these regions were no longer classified as "foreign missions".
 Relations between British junior officers and sepoys deteriorated as many officers increasingly treated their men as racial inferiors.

 In 1856, the Company introduced a new Enlistment Act making all units in the Bengal Army theoretically liable for overseas service.
 Although intended only for new recruits, many serving sepoys feared it might be applied retroactively.
 Hindu soldiers in particular were alarmed, as sea voyages under cramped shipboard conditions made it impossible to follow essential religious practices, raising fears of ritual defilement and social ostracism.